Hybrid bounds for the sup-norm of automorphic forms in higher rank: Introduction

 Closer to the topic of these notes is the case of cocompact surfaces, where the arithmetic subgroup is given by the norm $1$ units $\mathcal{O}^1$ of an order $\mathcal{O}$ in an indefinite division quaternion algebra $A$ over $\mathbb{Q}$.
-The volume of $\mathcal{O}^1 \backslash \mathfrak{h}^2$ is approximately equal to the discriminant of $\mathcal{O}$ (see Section \ref{sec-volume}).
+The volume of $\mathcal{O}^1 \backslash \mathfrak{h}^2$ is approximately equal to the squareroot of the discriminant of $\mathcal{O}$ (see Section \ref{sec-volume}).
 This discriminant is made up of the discriminant of the algebra and the so-called level of $\mathcal{O}$.
 More precisely, we choose a fixed maximal order $\mathcal{O}_m$ containing $\mathcal{O}$ and define $N = [\mathcal{O}_m: \mathcal{O}]$, which we call the level, and note that $\disc(\mathcal{O}) = N^2 \cdot \disc(\mathcal{O}_m) = N^2 \cdot \disc(A)$.
 Most results in the literature only give bounds in the parameter $N$, but the discriminant of $A$, and therefore the covolume of $\mathcal{O}$, can get arbitrarily large independently of the level.
 A hybrid bound that is uniform in the full volume aspect was proved by Blomer and Michel \cite{blomer_michel} for the related case of totally definite quaternion algebras.

-For Eichler orders of indefinite quaternion algebras, the ($p$-adic) local bound $\norm{\phi}_\infty \ll N^{-1/2+ \varepsilon} N_1^{1/2}$ was shown by Marshall \cite{marshall}.
+For Eichler orders of indefinite quaternion algebras, the ($p$-adic) local bound $\norm{\phi}_\infty \ll N^{-1/2+ \varepsilon} N_1^{1/2}$ was shown by Marshall \cite{marshall} for $\phi$ a newform.
 For squarefree $N$ this corresponds to the bound $N^\varepsilon$, which was first improved by Templier \cite{templier}, who obtained the bound $N^{-1/24 + \varepsilon}$ for general $N$.
-For general orders, Saha \cite{saha} combines these two bounds to $N^{-11/24 + \varepsilon} N_1^{5/12}$.
+Saha \cite[Theorem 3]{saha} combines these two bounds to $N^{-11/24 + \varepsilon} N_1^{5/12}$ for newforms.
 Saha remarks in Section 1.6 that the argument should also provide a non-trivial hybrid bound but the details do not seem to be in print.

-The depth aspect was recently improved in \cite{saha-hu}.
+The depth aspect was recently improved in \cite{saha-hu} for newforms.
 If the level is a prime power $p^n$, then Hu and Saha obtain the bound $p^{n(5/24 + \varepsilon)}$.

+It should be noted at this point that the bounds above that include the number $N_1$ are proven using newform theory and, in particular, assuming that the order is Eichler, as stated.
+Saha and Templier also prove results for general orders (e.g.\ \cite[Theorem 1]{saha}), thus not assuming that the forms are newforms, but only that they are Hecke eigenfunctions.
+Templier \cite[Theorem 2]{templier} explicitly assumes $\phi$ is a newform, but the argument does not use newform theory; it does, however, use the structure of an Eichler order.
+As is apparent in the main results of this paper, described in the next section, our focus is rather on proving bounds in the case of general orders and we therefore never use newforms or the number $N_1$.

 The sup-norm problem has also been pushed in the last decade to the case of higher-rank groups, such as $\operatorname{GL}(n)$ for $n > 2$.
 For example, Blomer and Maga \cite{BMn} prove that if $\phi$ is a Hecke-Maaß cusp form for the Hecke congruence group $\Gamma_0(N) \leq \operatorname{SL}_n(\mathbb{Z})$, then